-Changhyun Choi, Victor Cazcarra-Bes, Roman Guliaev, Matteo Pardini, Konstantinos P. Papathanassiou, Wenlu Qi, John Armson, and Ralph Dubayah German Aerospace Center, Microwaves and Radar Institute, Wessling, Germany ETH Zurich, Institute of Environmental Engineering, Zurich, Switzerland Capella Space, San Francisco, CA, USA Department of Geographical Sciences, University of Maryland, College Park, MD, USA
+Changhyun Choi, Victor Cazcarra-Bes, Roman Guliaev, Matteo Pardini, Konstantinos P. Papathanassiou, Wenlu Qi, John Armson, and Ralph Dubayah

+German Aerospace Center, Microwaves and Radar Institute, Wessling, Germany

+ETH Zurich, Institute of Environmental Engineering, Zurich, Switzerland

+Capella Space, San Francisco, CA, USA

+Department of Geographical Sciences, University of Maryland, College Park, MD, USA

-The present study addresses the implementation and performance validation of a forest height mapping scheme based on the combination of TanDEM-X (bistatic) interferometric coherence and GEDI waveform measurements.
-Combining 595 TanDEM-X scenes and about 15 million GEDI waveforms, a spatially continuous 25 m resolution forest height map for whole Tasmania island is achieved.
+The present study addresses the development, implementation, and validation of a forest height mapping scheme based on the combination of TanDEM-X interferometric coherence and GEDI waveform measurements.
+The very general case where only a single polarisation TanDEM-X interferogram, a set of spatially discrete GEDI waveform measurements, and no DTM are available is assumed.
 The use of GEDI waveforms to invert the TanDEM-X interferometric measurements is described together with a set of performance criteria implemented to ensure a certain performance quality.
-The forest height map is validated against an airborne lidar derived canopy height map available across the whole island.
+The emphasis is set on developing a methodology able to invert forest height at large scales.
+Combining 595 TanDEM-X scenes and about 15 million GEDI waveforms, a spatially continuous 25-m resolution forest height map covering the whole of Tasmania Island is achieved.
+The derived forest height map is validated against an airborne lidar-derived canopy height map available across the whole island.

-4.1 INTRODUCTION
+4.1 Introduction

-Accurate forest height measurements at sub-hectare scales are critical to characterize the successional state of forests and/or their disturbance regime.
-At the same time forest height is directly related to forest biomass through allometric relations and can be used to initialize (or constrain) model estimates of above ground biomass and associated carbon flux components [1-4].
-Despite their importance for forest inventory and modeling, forest height measurements on the ground remain difficult, and the generation of large scale forest height maps has become a remote sensing challenge.
+Accurate forest height measurements at subhectare scales are critical for characterizing the successional state of forests and/or their disturbance regime.
+At the same time, forest height can be related to forest biomass through allometric models, so used to initialize (or constrain) model estimates of above-ground biomass [1-4].
+Despite their importance for forest inventory and modeling, forest height measurements on the ground remain difficult, so the generation of accurate high spatial resolution forest height maps over large areas remains a remote sensing challenge.

-The introduction of polarimetric synthetic aperture radar (SAR) interferometry (PolInSAR) at the end of the nineties was a decisive step towards measuring forest height accurately at large scales [5-10].
-Relying on the inherent sensitivity of the interferometric coherence to the vertical structure of volume scatterers, PolInSAR techniques have been established alongside traditional lidar measurement techniques for accurate estimation of forest height in the context of airborne and spaceborne applications [11-14].
+The introduction of polarimetric synthetic aperture radar (SAR) interferometry (Pol-InSAR) at the end of the 90s was a decisive step toward measuring forest height accurately at large scales [5-10].
+Relying on the inherent sensitivity of the interferometric coherence to the vertical structure of volume scatterers, Pol-InSAR techniques have been established alongside lidar measurement techniques for accurate estimation of forest height in the context of airborne and spaceborne applications [11-14].
+From the proposed Pol-InSAR estimation algorithms, model-based ones have in general proved more robust and with a better performance.
+Such estimation algorithms model the vertical reflectivity in the forest by means of a two-layer model (accounting for vegetation and a ground scattering contribution) [5], [15], and forest height is then obtained by inverting the established model using interferometric measurements at different polarizations or vertical wavenumbers (e.g., spatial baselines) [10], [16].